pudly/schmopera-hugo/content/articles/freedom-ride.md

 </figure>

 ## What do you think is the opera's message?

+**TT**: The work of America's original sin: Race prejudice is a continuous experience and experiment and a constant dark shadow/cloud that is not entirely part of the past; it continues today in our very divisive present.
+Optimistically, we find forces at work, like during the Civil Rights Era, that seek to eradicate racial strife and bring us close to together, as the black and white Freedom Riders attempted to accomplish in the summer of 1961.

 **LY**: This is a very human story about a young person who is discovering herself and weighing big life choices and their consequences.
 It is a story anyone can relate to - every day, each of us makes choices that affect our opportunities and impact the world and our loved ones.